danilosim/Shogi/README.md

 - Unit Tests for all piece movements including promoted pieces
 - Pieces captures implemented
 - Pieces drops (placing a captured piece on the board) implemented including drop rules (For example a pawn cannot be droped on a column with an existing non promoted pawn of the same color)
-- Checkmate detection not implemented yet
+- Checkmate detection implemented (not including drop checkmate prevention)